Get free heat pump quotes

 With very little upkeep, an air source heat pump can last for at least 20 years – much longer than a gas boiler, which typically needs replacing after 10 to 15 years.

-This falls well short of the number needed if the government is to meet its target of 600,000 heat pumps installed per year by 2028 – especially when compared with the UK’s 130,000 certified gas boiler installers.
+This falls well short of the number needed if the government is to meet its target of 600,000 heat pumps installed annually by 2028.
+This is especially the case when compared with the UK’s 130,000 certified gas boiler installers (as of 2019).

 With 18 training providers across the country offering this course, we should see a massive increase in the number of heat pump installers over the next few years.